-Associate Professor of French Lynn Palermo has a Ph.D. in French civilization from The Pennsylvania State University.
+Associate Professor of French Lynn Palermo has a Ph.D. in French studies from The Pennsylvania State University.
 Her academic interests include translation and French and Francophone literature and culture, especially the decorative and fine arts, architecture, literature and cultural politics since the Third Republic.

 Assistant Professor of Italian Daryl Rodgers holds a Ph.D. in Italian linguistics from the University of Illinois.
 His academic interests include Italian language and culture; second-language acquisition (SLA), with particular focus on classroom-based SLA; and language pedagogy, with particular focus on content-based instruction.

 Assistant Professor of French Sandrine Siméon holds a Ph.D. in French studies from The Pennsylvania State University.
 Her research interests include early modern literature, theatre, film and the practice of filming theatre.

 Assistant Professor of Spanish Megan Kelly holds a Ph.D in Spanish from The University of Illinois at Urbana-Champaign.
 Her research interests include modern peninsular literature, particularly the literary and cultural production of the late 19th and early 20th centuries.